nikhil2001-create/Asic-Design-Class/README.md

 **From Software Applications to Hardware Flow**

-To run an application on hardware, several processes take place.
-First, the application enters a layer known as the system software, which prepares it for execution by translating the application program into binary format, understandable by hardware.
-Key components within system software include the Operating System (OS), Compiler, and Assembler.
+To run an application on hardware, system software prepares it by translating the program into binary.
+The process starts with the OS breaking down high-level code (e.g., C, Java), which is then passed to a compiler for conversion into low-level instructions specific to the hardware.
+The assembler further converts these instructions into binary machine code, which is executed by the hardware.

-The process starts with the OS, which breaks down application functions written in high-level languages such as C, C++, Java, or Visual Basic.
-These functions are passed to a suitable compiler, which translates them into low-level instructions.
-The syntax and format of these instructions are tailored to the specific hardware architecture in use.

-Next, the assembler converts these hardware-specific instructions into binary format, known as machine language.
-This binary code is then fed to the hardware, enabling it to perform specific tasks as defined by the received instructions.

 ![image](https://github.com/user-attachments/assets/14788472-7c91-4860-82c6-2bccb49f91d2)